 Next is associative, which is about whether changing the placement of the parenthesis impacts the outcome.
 This is the ready emphasis—who comes first?
 It is recorded as (A+B)+C=A+(B+C).
 However, it is excellently seen through an analogy.

-Consider the following to make clear what it approach not to be associative:
+Consider the following to make clear what it approaches not to be associative:

 (light inexperienced) bucket as opposed to light (green bucket)